Eatsy Blog

 Instagram, Google Maps, and reservation platforms each play distinct roles.
 Starting from the consumer decision journey, this analysis examines the long-term investment value of owned micro-sites, booking tools, and social media strategy.

-Eatsy Team4 min read
+Eatsy Editorial Team4 min read

 Rethinking Strategy Through Consumer Behavior